Doug-AWS/aws-cdk-intro-workshop/workshop/content/70-conclusion/_index.md

 # Congratulations!

-You've successfully finished our __Introduction to the CDK__ workshop!
+You've successfully finished your __Introduction to the CDK__ workshop!

 In this workshop, you've learned how to: